FALL FOR BIG BEAR'S AUTUMN HUES

 Big Bear is only a two hour drive from most Southland communities and three hours from Las Vegas, making it easy access to see the mountain resort's autumn spectacular.
 The refreshing, clean air adds true pleasure to brisk walks along the lake.
 Mountain breezes help the oak trees shed their red and golden leaves.
 For the romantics, it is a great time to snuggle up with a warm blanket next to a fireplace, and wake the next morning to a fresh alpine landscape.
 For the more adventurous-at-heart, autumn is ideal for hiking and mountain biking on the alpine trails.

 Big Bear's Instagram Fall Colors Photo Contest

 After taking beautiful photos of Big Bear's fall foliage, don't forget to enter them in our Instagram photo contest from now through November 1, 2014.
 The winning photo will be published in Big Bear's 2015 Visitor Guide and the photographer will also receive a $50 Shell Gas Card.
 It's easy to enter, just upload your fall photos (no minimum) to Instagram, Facebook or Twitter along with the hashtag #FallForBigBear.
 It's that simple.

 Big Bear Lake Oktoberfest

 October in Big Bear is a time for celebration, too.
 Most notable is the annual Big Bear Lake Oktoberfest, the highest-altitude Oktoberfest celebration in the United States.
 For 42 years, this event has attracted thousands of visitors to enjoy German food, imported brews, Bavarian bands, traditional dances and competitions, such as, Queen Stein Carrying Contest.
-This year, Oktoberfest tickets can be purchased online at or call 1.800.4.BIG.BEAR (800.424.4232).
+Oktoberfest lodging can be purchased online at or call 1.800.4.BIG.BEAR (800.424.4232).